admazzola/super-degen-run/README.md

+## Small bugs
+- shader for textures has little white lines
+- new voxel terrain gen has some sort of weird overflow .. when writing to flat array ?

  ** add a grid with enemy NPCs, allow player to atk them [activate module] ** allow player to warp to different grids (using a gui)
      --warping will be a bit tricky, there will be a 5 second delay on the server ..align time